🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Electroplating, Anodizing, Surface Modification, Coating Technologies

-📖 Process Technology Introduction Series ⏱️ Study Time: 35-45 min 💻 7 Code Examples 📊 Difficulty: Intermediate
+📖 Introduction to Process Technology Series ⏱️ Reading Time: 35-45 min 💻 7 Code Examples 📊 Difficulty: Intermediate

 Learning Objectives

-Upon completing this chapter, you will be able to:
+By completing this chapter, you will acquire the following skills:

 3.1 Electroplating